Meshaal-Mouawad/AI-Powered_KPI_Extractor_Interactive_Bluebook_Generator/docs/_build/_sources/oee.rst.txt

          </tr>
          <tr>
             <td>Unit of Measure</td>
-            <td>OEE is expressed as a percentage, indicating the proportion of manufacturing time that is truly productive.</td>
+            <td>The unit of measure for OEE is expressed as a percentage.</td>
          </tr>
          <tr>
             <td>Reporting Source</td>
-            <td>Data for OEE is typically sourced from production monitoring systems, equipment logs, and quality control reports.</td>
+            <td>OEE data is typically sourced from production monitoring systems, equipment logs, and quality control reports.</td>
          </tr>
          <tr>
             <td>Comments</td>